philipturner/molecular-renderer/Documentation/bvh-update-process.md

 Some compute work is scoped at 32 nm to further reduce costs.

 > Implement this change after a basic render kernel is working.
 That makes the validation process much easier.
+We will also be able to see whether this is worth our time, or whether we want to finish the PR early.
+If so, still document the room for improvement.

 ## Stages